godzilla-reject/fobb/400 Content/410 Playtests/411 Pre-Alpha/FoBB Pre-Alpha Character Creation Playtest 2.md

 		- 3x Neophyte Crystals
 		- 3x Herbal Boosters
 # ***Section 2: Testing The Test***
+Now that you've made your character, its time to make your *first ever* trait test in *Fable of the Behemoth Breakers*!
+For each of the sections, you'll make two different tests; the first is "simple" and shows common-use cases, while the second is a more "complex" test that shows less common use-cases.

+A reminder: if you didn't read Part 1 of Section 1, I recommend going back and reading it now.
+It explains how these tests work *in the way that the *
 # ***Section 3: The Glossaries***
 ## Glossary 1: Action Tags
 ![[Tags List|clean nlk]]